Confiture de Sucrine

 About this recipe

-La Confiture de Sucrine is a true taste of the Berry region, where the Sucrine squash has become a symbol of local pride and culinary creativity.
-This variety, once nearly forgotten, was revived by passionate gardeners and is now celebrated for its sweet, delicate flesh and versatility in the kitchen.
-In Berry, making jam from Sucrine is a cherished autumn ritual, bringing families together to preserve the flavours of the season.
+The Confiture de Sucrine is a true taste of the Berry region, where the Sucrine squash is a symbol of local pride.
+This specific squash variety was actually almost forgotten, but passionate local gardeners brought it back to life!
+Now, it’s celebrated for its sweet, delicate flesh and versatility in the kitchen.

 Disclosure: This post contains sponsored content and/or affiliate links.
 If you make a purchase through these links, I may receive a small commission at no extra cost to you.
 All opinions are my own!